Join us in-person or online

 Absolutely!
 We will live stream the service at 7pm just as we do on a normal Sunday morning.

-You can review last year's article HERE.
+You can review that article HERE.